skjdghsdjgsdj/babypod-hardware/README.md

 * The blue rectangle is the battery.
 The cable will exit by the bottom-left.
 It is press fit.
 * The green board is the [RTC](https://en.wikipedia.org/wiki/Real-time_clock).
 The vertical orientation doesn't matter.
 It uses four M3x4 screws.
 The battery faces up and the STEMMA QT ports face down.
 * The yellow board is the Flash SD board.
 The components face up and the flat surface faces down.
 It uses two M2.5x4 screws.
-* The bottom white board is the Feather and on top, held in place by the short headers, is the FeatherWing proto.
-The Feather is screwed in using two M2.5x4 screws in the front near the USB C port, and in the back (hard to see in the picture) the smaller holes of the Feather use two M2x4 screws.
-The screws hold just the Feather itself in place.
-They don't go through both the Feather and the FeatherWing Proto.
+* The white board is the Feather.
+It is screwed in using two M2.5x4 screws in the front near the USB C port, and in the back the smaller holes of the Feather use two M2x4 screws.
 * The piezo is the red circle underneath the yellow Flash SD board.
 It is press fit like the battery.
 The hole in the piezo faces down and the wires exit through the hole in the circle.

 ## Assembly